anakic/Jot/README.md

 The above code is simple enough and would certainly work for most cases, but for real world use, we would need to handle a few more edge cases.

 Jot already comes with configuration presets for tracking `Window` and `Form` objects.
-These presets are enabled by default, but we can certainly remove them (from the `StateTracker`'s `ConfigurationInitializers` property).
-We can also add our own implementations of `IConfigurationInitializer` to provide configuration presets for any type we like.
+These presets are enabled by default, but we can certainly change/remove them or supply our own presets for any type (see [ConfigurationInitializers](#configuration-initializers)).

-Since the `ConfigurationInitializer` for `Window` objects is included by default, all we need to do to set up tracking for a `Window` is this:
+Since the preset for `Window` objects is included by default, all we need to do to set up tracking for a `Window` is this:

 **Step 2. revisited - final version**